I’m of the mind that holiday meals can be a fun self-expression, without causing undue stress for the cook.

 Salt, to taste

-* To store guacamole make sure none of the surface is in contact with air.
+To store guacamole make sure none of the surface is in contact with air.
 Fill your container all the way or use a plastic bag and squeeze the air out.
-This guacamole can also be frozen as there are no tomatoes in it (which get mealy when frozen), so you can make a bunch now to enjoy later when the season is over.
-Defrost in the fridge overnight.
+This guacamole can also be frozen as there are no tomatoes in it (which get mealy when frozen), so you can make a bunch now to enjoy later.
+Just defrost in the fridge overnight.

 Other fun ideas: